-7.4.1 If there were to be a disorderly Brexit, then it is possible that credit rating agencies could downgrade the sovereign rating for the UK from the current level of AA to AA.
-The current country limits allow for investments in countries whose sovereign rating is AA- from FITCH (or equivalent).
-In the exceptional circumstances that the UK sovereign rating were to fall below AA- then special dispensation would be immediately implemented for the Council to invest with UK banks with a sovereign rating below this AA- threshold (this would not apply to any other countries).
+7.4.1 In the event that credit rating agencies downgrade the sovereign rating for the UK from the current level of AA (or equivalent); the current country limits allow for investments in countries whose sovereign rating is AA- from FITCH (or equivalent).
+In the exceptional circumstances that the UK sovereign rating were to fall below AA-then special dispensation would be immediately implemented for the Council to invest with UK banks with a sovereign rating below this AA- threshold (this would not apply to any other countries).